Former Senior Director, Economic Development and Chief Economist

 Expertise: Economic Reform and Development, Political Economy Approaches to Reform, Private Sector Development and Foreign Direct Investments, Enabling Business Environments.

-Véronique Salze-Lozac'h is The Asia Foundation's director of Economic Development.
+Véronique Salze-Lozac'h is The Asia Foundation's former director of Economic Development.
 She is an economist, with a strong political science background, who joined The Asia Foundation in 2003, after working for both the public and the private sector on private sector development, business environments and policy reforms.
 In her current position she oversees strategic planning for the Foundation's economic programs and is responsible for overseeing and providing technical support to programs in the Foundation's 18 offices in Asia.
 In this role she supports Asian initiatives to enhance economic governance to accelerate and sustain inclusive economic growth and broaden economic opportunities.

 Her work has been based on collecting and analyzing information and data on the barriers to business development in Asia through research studies; Ms. Salze-Lozac'h has worked on the design and implementation of Economic Governance Indices measuring economic governance and the local enabling environment for private sector enterprises in Cambodia, Sri Lanka and Bangladesh.
 She has extensive experience of result-driven approaches to reform based on constructive Public-Private Dialogues at the sub-national level.
 Ms. Salze-Lozac'h has also worked on programs related to trade and WTO and on regional projects aimed at improving the business environment for the garment industry.